RaphaelBarabas/BrowserScriptsForFSM/README.md

 * Tampermonkey - Seems to have a large user base
 * Firemonkey - If you prefer FireFox

 For SAP Employees: ISE comes with a Userscript Manager already.
-Copy it to *%APPDATA%/ISE/scripts/dev/* (create the dev folder).
+Copy it to `%APPDATA%/ISE/scripts/dev/` (you need to create the dev folder).